 To be seen as a diverse company, diversity has to be genuinely woven throughout the entire company.
 Otherwise, efforts could be interpreted as hollow and ingenuine.
 For companies that don’t have a diverse workforce yet, projecting a diverse image will be challenging.
 A great place to start is to emphasize how your brand values community and functions much like one.
+It should be made apparent that the company’s culture is open to diversity and seeking new perspectives and ideas.
+If the company's employee demographic isn’t diversified there’s a possibility that the culture doesn’t express interest in the idea.
 Use job seeker trends to help shape your employer brand.
 In the meantime, work to develop a diverse workforce by using techniques like the ones discussed throughout the rest of this article!

 Ensuring the best cadidate experience is a big task, but we can help you along the way!
 Get started by downloading our Candidate Experience Checklist: